BazukaDK/filament-address/README.md

     ->suggestionCount(8),
 ```

-The field calls the DAWA autocomplete API directly from the browser as the user types (debounced at 300 ms).
-No API key is required.
+The field calls the Adressevælger API directly from the browser as the user types (debounced at 300 ms).

 ### 3. Reading the stored address